emacs-jp/emacs-jp.github.com/docs/tips/emacs-lisp-elements.md

 #+findex: cond
 -->

 Depending on the specifics of the case, the combination of multiple ~if~, ~when~, ~or~, ~and~ will look awkward.
 You can break down the logic to distinct conditions, which are tested in order from top to bottom, using ~cond~.
-The way ~cond~ is written is as a list of lists, which do not need quoting ([[#h:evaluation-inside-of-a-macro-or-special-form][Evaluation inside of a macro or special form]]).
+The way ~cond~ is written is as a list of lists, which do not need quoting ([Evaluation inside of a macro or special form](#h:evaluation-inside-of-a-macro-or-special-form)).
 In abstract, it looks like this:

 ```emacs-lisp
 (cond